-In this matter, the evidence established that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning attendance.
-Claimant was not warned concerning this policy but was informed of the policy upon his hire.
+The gravity of the incident, number of policy violations and prior warnings are factors considered when analyzing misconduct.
+In this matter, the evidence established that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning job abandonment.

-The last incident, which brought about the discharge, constitutes misconduct because claimant did not keep employer informed as to his reasons for not showing up for work and fell out of contact with employer.
+The last incident, which brought about the discharge, constitutes misconduct because claimant's act of job abandonment.
 The administrative law judge holds that claimant was discharged for an act of misconduct and, as such, is disqualified for the receipt of unemployment insurance benefits.